 If this plot sounds like something George would do on an episode of Seinfeld, please note that the author is an Emmy nominated executive producer and writer of Seinfeld.
 Peter Mehlman led the writing team that gave us words like on “Yada Yada,” “shrinkage,” and “sponge-worthy.”
 (I said he led the team, not that he came up with the words)

 Did I mention that the owner of the store is Nat Uziel?
 Nat is always on the lookout for anti-Semitic incidents, just as an Uzi is always on the lookout for a target.
 Doesn’t his name mean strength?
 He is the father of Audra Uziel.
 Audra, 19, suffers from plantar warts, as well as a hungry desire for happily married podiatrists.
+While you can find out how to treat plantar warts at a website such as https://warts.org/types/plantar-warts, there is no obvious solution to her other issue.
 (Our narrator has been happily and gratefully married for 24 years)

 The narrator, who remains unnamed, tells his story to a comatose friend.
 And from these interactions we learn much about podiatrists, the women they love, life in a grey suburb, and the fact that horseradish can stain an area colorful.